Kurta97/planetarium-api-service/README.md

 AstronomyShow, ShowSession, Reservation models, keep track of shows, reservations and show schedule in your planetarium.

+- Download [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en)
 - To get started, users need to register and get JWT token.
+- Also, you can use this superuser after loading data from JSON file (of course you should create a JWT token and use ModHeader in format (Authorization Bearer your_access token)
+- email: admin.user@cinema.com
+- password: pbkdf2_sha256$320000$oZqdjfUqKC500V7kk3kMmb$TBVlOMhfJxWrxbUnNpWZK0+rYM242g7do/YM5tkhn+M=
 - Default life-time of access token — 30 min, refresh token — 1 day.
-- Download [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en)

 Once registered, you can reserve seats at the planetarium, view show sessions and information about different shows.
 But you can see only yours reservations and of course you can delete them.